-CDCC's Rules and Operations Manual (which includes the Risk Manual and the Default Manual) address the material aspects of CDCC's clearing activity, including: novation, netting, default management procedures, and settlement finality.
-CDCC's Rules, Manuals, procedures and contracts are closely monitored in the relevant jurisdictions by the regulatory authorities of Québec (AMF) and Ontario (OSC), and by the Bank of Canada.
-The governing law of the legal framework supporting CDCC's contractual rights, Rules, Manuals and procedures is Québec law (and the laws of Canada applicable in the Province of Québec), and the legal framework supporting CDCC's security interests in the collateral is generally governed by Ontario laws and/or Québec laws, as the case may be, as well as the laws of Canada applicable in these Provinces.
+CDCC Rules address the material aspects of CDCC's clearing activity including: novation, netting, default management procedures, and settlement finality.
+CDCC's Rules procedures and contracts are closely monitored in the relevant jurisdictions by the regulatory authorities of Québec (AMF) and Ontario (OSC), and by the Bank of Canada.
+The governing law of the legal framework supporting CDCC's contractual rights, CDCC Rules and procedures is Québec law (and the laws of Canada applicable in the Province of Québec), and the legal framework supporting CDCC's security interests in the collateral is generally governed by Ontario laws and/or Québec laws, as the case may be, as well as the laws of Canada applicable in these Provinces.
 The provisions of the PCSA are also applicable to CDCC.